Unleash Your Db2 Databases with PHP

 Most frameworks, including Laminas, adhere to the Model-View-Controller (MVC) design pattern.
 The concept behind MVC is to isolate the business logic of an application from user interface considerations.
 By isolating the business logic from the user interface, it becomes easier to modify either without affecting the other.

-If you prefer to use middleware, which is a different and more flexible approach than MVC, you can use Mezzio.
-It is a subproject of Laminas that provides middleware for building PHP applications that use the PSR-7 (HTTP Messages) and PSR-15 (HTTP Request Handlers) specifications along with a variety of routing and templating options.
+If you prefer to use middleware, you can use Mezzio.
+It is a subproject of Laminas that provides middleware for building PHP applications that use the PSR-7 (HTTP Messages) and PSR-15 (HTTP Request Handlers) specifications.
+It also provides a variety of routing and templating options.

 PSR stands for PHP Standard Recommendation.
 PSRs are interfaces or APIs produced by the PHP Framework Interop Group (PHP-FIG) for the purpose of standardizing common application concerns within PHP frameworks and applications.
 Middleware such as Mezzio is driven, in part, through implementation of various PSRs.